RLE system overview

 The Renishaw RLE laser interferometer encoder system provides the measurement and positioning performance expected from an interferometer, with the ease of installation and use associated with traditional tape or glass scale based encoders.

-Simple system architecture is achieved by using a fibre optic laser delivery system that enables the laser beam to be delivered directly to the measurement axis, eliminating multiple beam benders, splitters and mounts.
+Simple system architecture is achieved by using a fibre optic laser delivery system that enables the laser beam to be delivered directly to the measurement axis, eliminating multiple beam benders, splitters and mounts experienced with traditional displacement interferometers.
 This transformation of interferometer system architecture provides a system that can be installed in minutes, with a very small footprint.

 Each RLE system comprises two core components - the RLU laser unit and the RLD detector head.
 These are available in various, user selectable configurations.
 Renishaw also supplies retroreflectors for integration with single pass detectors, and can provide mirrors and mounts for double pass applications.